-Yet, we all require maternal love.
+Yet we all require maternal love.

 Sons of Narcissistic Mothers:

 Boys and girls of narcissistic mothers both have to deal with a deficit of maternal nurturing that their upbringing lacked.
 With a boy, here is one way development can go: when you were a child, you desperately sought praise and validation from your mother, inadvertently tying yourself to her will.
-This may have even resulted in being labeled a “momma’s boy” because you did everything your mother asked just to please her although it hardly helped your relationship with her.
+This may have even resulted in being labeled a “mama’s boy” because you did everything your mother asked just to please her, although it hardly helped your relationship with her.
 You aim to please, but now lack the ability to appreciate your own needs.
 You may end up with a demanding, narcissistic woman as a mate, because this is all you know.
 It will exhaust you.

 Or, you can identify with your mother and become narcissistically inclined yourself.
 You become successful, mom is pleased (because you reflect well on her) and you assume that women should admire you as well.
-But, where is the empathy required for good relationships?
+But where is the empathy required for good relationships?
 Therein lies the problem.

 Daughters of Narcissistic Mothers:

 Like with a boy, the daughter of a narcissistic mother hasn't received the maternal empathy every child deserves.
-Mom wants to be the center of attention—the one everyone desires, and you become an extension of her need to show off.
+Mom wants to be the center of attention, the one everyone desires, and you become an extension of her need to show off.
 Are you pretty enough?
 Are you smart enough?
 Are you too heavy or too thin?
 And, how about your hair?
 To add to the confusion, a narcissistic mother may compete with you as well, especially because of your youth and sexuality.
 It’s a double bind for you.

 Your mom tells you time and again that she’s a great mother.
 Most kids believe mom’s stories or simply choose not to take her on.
 It’s too costly.
-Down deep, your self esteem is damaged.
-You haven’t been validated for who you are; instead you’ve been ducking her judgments or pleasing her.
+Down deep, your self-esteem is damaged.
+You haven’t been validated for who you are; instead, you’ve been ducking her judgments or pleasing her.
 When you try to individuate, it’s a fight.
 And, sometimes, that’s the best solution.

 On the other hand, narcissistic mothers can produce daughters who become perpetual pleasers.
-They please too much, and often settle for men who don’t appreciate them, thereby re-enacting the deprivation of their youth.
+They please too much and often settle for men who don’t appreciate them, thereby re-enacting the deprivation of their youth.
 Such women often come for treatment when they’ve matured and have kids themselves.
 They may present with depression or anxiety, but at its core is a realization that they’re not getting what they really need.

 Overcoming a Narcissistic Mother:

-It isn’t easy dealing with a narcissistic mother, because of the lasting impressions she can leave on you.
+It isn’t easy dealing with a narcissistic mother because of the lasting impressions she can leave on you.
 But it’s possible to survive and rise above her behavior.
 Look at others around you—like your father, school faculty, even your siblings or friends who appreciate you just the way you are.

 See mom as she really is; it will help.

 If in doubt, get a consultation with a quality therapist.
 Your mom did the best she could; she loved you as she was able.
-But, it did not give you the bedrock to build on.
+But it did not give you a bedrock to build on.
 Now, as an adult, you find yourself empty, clingy or depressed.
 It’s your job to recognize what happened, get your anxiety or depression treated and find a deeper appreciation of yourself and others.